-Please refer to the Risk

-Management and Internal Control

-Systems section on pages 41 to

-42 and the Code of Conduct,

-Anti-Corruption and Bribery,

-Group Tax Governance Policy

-(Singapore) and Whistle-Blowing

-Policy sections on pages 50 to

-52 for further details.
+Please refer to the Risk Management and Internal Control Systems section on pages 44 to 45 and the Code of Conduct, Anti-Corruption and Bribery, Group Tax Governance Policy (Singapore) and Whistle-Blowing Policy sections on pages 53 to 54 for further details.

-The Board also ensures that directors facing conflicts of interest recuse themselves from board-level discussions and decisions.
-Please refer to the Management of Conflicts of Interest section on page 49 for further details.
+The Board also ensures that directors facing conflict of interests recuse themselves from board-level discussions and decisions.
+Please refer to the Management of Conflicts of Interests section on page 52 for further details.